 - If you are adding subscriptions to an existing network, visit http://www.brightsignnetwork.com and log in to your network.
 Once logged in, click the Settings button in the top right corner of the page.
 Enter the code in the Add Subscriptions text field to activate the subscriptions.

-By default, a yearly subscription will be activated on a player once its grace subscription expires.
+By default, an activated yearly subscription will be added to a player once its grace subscription expires.
 However, if you would like to manually add subscriptions to players, you can follow these steps:

 Note: You need to be an Administrator (or be part of the General Manager or Network Manager roles) to activate subscriptions.
 If you created the BSN network, you are the Administrator by default.